hcschuetz/sphere-texturing/earth/README.md

 ----------

 All the considerations about octaspheres can be carried over to icospheres.

-But our icosphere code differs from the octasphere code in several aspects:
+But the icosphere code here differs from the octasphere code in several aspects.

+There are actually two independent icosphere implementations:
-- Instead of implementing our own icosphere, we use the implementation provided by Babylon.js.
+- "[babylon] icosphere" uses the icosphere implementation provided by Babylon.js.
-  (In the application select triangulation method "[babylon] icosphere".)
+- "[my] icosphere" uses a home-grown icosphere implementation.

-- That implementation does not support multiple sub-triangulation methods for the icosahedron faces.
-The only supported sub-triangulation is analogous to the "geodesics" subtriangulation for octaspheres.
+While we could implement a variety of sub-triangulation methods for the icosahedron faces, only the geodesic method is actually supported.

+The two icosphere implementations need different sprite-sheet layouts.
+Therefore I have implemented separate conversions from equirectangular maps to the two sprite-sheet layouts.

 - Our octahedral atlas has a quite regular layout, which makes it easy to find the appropriate map (= sprite) for a given `uv` coordinate pair.